basho/faulterl/README.md

 * Erlang/OTP R16B02 or later.
 The library will probably work for releases R15B and earlier, but I haven't tried it yet.

-* OS X.  I fully intend to support Linux and Solaris/SmartOS/OmniOS and FreeBSD, but I haven't tested it yet.
+* OS X or Linux.
+I fully intend to support Solaris/SmartOS/OmniOS and FreeBSD, but I haven't tested it yet.
+I have tested OS X 10.8.5 and Linux 3.2 on a Debian 7.x/"wheezy/sid" distribution.

+* C compiler toolchain based on GCC or command-line-compatible compiler.

 ## Example use: